How To Add A Link Section To WordPress

 Link Relationship XFN

-This area provides some additional link functionality …
+This section provides some additional link functionality …

-Link Relationship (XFN) fields
+Add New Link - Link Relationship (XFN)

 Advanced

-The last section of the Add New Link’ page allows you to enter Advanced features for your links (some themes will ignore this.
+The last section of the Add New Link’ screen allows you to enter Advanced features for your links (some themes will ignore this.
 You can ignore this section, unless there’s a good reason to use it) …

-Add New Link screen - Advanced section
+Add New Link page - Advanced fields

 (Advanced link settings – Add New Link)

-• Notes: This section lets you add notes for your own internal reference.
+• Notes: Add notes about the link in this section for your own internal reference.

-Enter information in the above fields or just leave this section ignore this section.
+Enter information in the above fields or just leave this section blank, as these are not essential.

-When you have finished adding your new link information, click on the Add Link button to update your link settings …
+When you have finished adding information about your link, click on Add Link to update your link settings …

-(Click on the Add Link button to update your link settings)
+(Click on the Add Link button to save your new link)

-Useful Info
+Important Info

 Note: If you tick the checkbox next to Keep this link private, your link will not be visible when links are displayed on your site …

-Make your links private
+(Make your links private)

-Making links private toggles their visibility on and off
+Toggle link visibility on and off

-(Toggle link visibility on and off)
+(Making links private toggles their visibility on and off)

 Links Menu - All Links

-(Links – All Links)
+(WP Links Menu – All Links)

-Make the changes you want to the link …
+Make changes to your link information …

-Edit Link page
+Edit Link screen

 (Edit Link page)